-I encountered this phenomenon several years ago when I was VP of Learning for a growing SaaS company.
-We had built a leadership development program for our millennial population with the goal of reducing employee turnover costs.
-The idea was that we could increase company loyalty by increasing promotion rates.
-After the first three cohorts went through the program, we dug into the data expecting to see that increased promotions were driving employee retention.
+Case in point: a VP of Learning for a growing SaaS company had built a leadership development program for their millennial population with the goal of reducing employee turnover costs.
+The idea was to increase company loyalty by increasing promotion rates.
+After the first three cohorts went through the program, the team dug into the data expecting to see that increased promotions were driving employee retention.
 But this wasn’t what happened.

 They discovered that while program participants were staying longer with the company, they weren’t necessarily moving into more senior roles more often.
 Something other than promotions was preventing them from becoming a flight risk.

-So we dug further, and found that a certain component of the leadership development program content (which was focused on techniques for influencing others) was triggering a specific behavior.
+Digging deeper into the data revealed that a certain component of the leadership development program content (which was focused on techniques for influencing others) was triggering a specific behavior.
 Rather than moving up, program participants were moving within the company into roles where they could have more of a business impact.
-It turned out promotions weren’t as strong a driver for employee retention as we expected.
+It turned out promotions weren’t as strong a driver for employee retention as expected.

-With this new insight, we changed the learning content to strengthen the “influencing others” component.
-This way, we could avoid spending money on learning content that was not bringing returns for the business.
+With this new insight, the organization changed the learning content to strengthen the “influencing others” component.
+This way, they could avoid spending money on learning content that was not bringing returns for the business.

-This not only satisfied the retention need for our executives but also allowed us to market to, and support the development of, a broader audience.
-We also began to see some positive impacts on cross-functional collaboration in the employee engagement survey results.
+This not only satisfied the retention need of executives but also allowed the L&D team to market to–and support the development of–a broader audience.
+The team also began to see some positive impacts on cross-functional collaboration in the employee engagement survey results.

 Retention: One Way Leadership Development Delivers Business Impact

 What this story illustrates is that, when there is a specific end in mind, L&D can refine the program to optimize spend and zone in on areas the business really cares about, while also producing some important side benefits.

 Of course, not all leadership development programs serve the same purpose: some are geared more towards meeting succession planning goals, while others are designed to ensure employees have the skills needed to deliver on a specific business vision.